Buying a car is an interesting experience.

 Your freedom to choose a private seller also means you can avoid dealership fees, a one-line item on your cars invoice that every dealership charges whether they’re selling you a new car or a used car.

 Think of it as the auto equivalent of closing costs on a house, except that dealership fees are much cheaper (the usually are less than $600).
-This fee, sometimes called a “paperwork fee”, covers the paperwork process the dealer undertakes, says US News & World Report contributor Mike Foreman.
+This fee, sometimes called a “paperwork fee”, covers the paperwork process the dealer undertakes, says US News & World Report contributor Gary Foreman.

-If you want to learn more about the fees you can expect when buying from a dealership, check out an article by Edmunds.com called “What New Car Fees Should You Pay?”.
+If you want to learn more about the fees you can expect when buying from a dealership, check out an article by Edmunds.com called “What New Car Fees Should You Pay?”
 There are many charges included in the article, all of which have great explanations to help you know what you’re getting into.

 Buying a used car allows you to escape some of these fees and save you a considerable amount of money.

-The Cons to Buying a Used Car
+The Cons of Buying a Used Car

-The downsides to choosing a used car over a new car are pretty simple.
+The downsides to choosing a used car over a new car are pretty simple:

 Wear and Tear